Megumi Nakajima

 Megumi Nakajima (中島 愛, Nakajima Megumi) is a Japanese voice actress and singer, who is affiliated with Stay Luck.
 In 2003, she joined the talent agency Stardust Promotion after passing their audition.
 Later, in 2007, she debuted as a voice actress and singer after passing an audition held by the music company Victor Entertainment; she was then cast as the character Ranka Lee in the 2008 anime series Macross Frontier.
 Her first solo single "Tenshi ni Naritai" was released in 2009, which was followed by her first solo album I Love You in 2010.

-Apart from Ranka, Nakajima is also known for her roles as Kaede Sakura in Kämpfer, Lyra in Fairy Tail, Lyra and Meloetta in Pokémon, Yuzuki Eba in A Town Where You Live, Megumi Aino/Cure Lovely in HappinessCharge PreCure!, and Turi in Ascendance of a Bookworm.
+Apart from Ranka, Nakajima is also known for her roles as Kaede Sakura in Kämpfer, Lyra in Fairy Tail, Lyra and Meloetta in Pokémon, Yuzuki Eba in A Town Where You Live, Megumi Aino/Cure Lovely in HappinessCharge PreCure!, and Tuuli in Ascendance of a Bookworm.
 Her songs have been featured in series such as Kämpfer, Tamayura, Kotoura-san, Lagrange: The Flower of Rin-ne, and Ascendance of a Bookworm.
 She is also the voice provider of the Vocaloid software Megpoid.
 In 2013, she announced an indefinite hiatus from singing to focus on her acting career; she returned to singing in 2017 with the single "Watashi no Sekai", the title song being used as the ending theme to the anime series Fuuka.

 Early life and childhood

-Nakajima was born in Ibaraki Prefecture on June 5, 1989 to a Filipina mother and a Japanese father.
+Nakajima was born in Ibaraki Prefecture on June 5, 1989, to a Filipina mother and a Japanese father.
 She grew up in a family fond of music; her father had been a drummer in a band.
 These family influences would later be cited as among the reasons she would decide to pursue a career as a singer.

 In 2003, Nakajima participated in an audition held by the talent agency Stardust Promotion.
 She passed it and subsequently signed with the agency.
 Despite this, she did not make a music debut, instead training while waiting for her opportunity.
 As she had yet to make her debut, she was starting to "become desperate" to do anything in entertainment, and she even considered ceasing her pursuit of a singing career.
 While in her third year of high school, she learned of an audition held by the music company Victor Entertainment.
 The winner would then be cast in the upcoming anime series Macross Frontier.
 At the time she had not yet decided what type of artist she wanted to be, but because she believed that it was her chance, she went ahead and auditioned.
 She ended up being the audition's winner, which would lead to her being cast as the speaking and singing voice of the character Ranka Lee.